About Eagle Eye Farm

+The fun doesn’t stop here though!
 In addition to alpacas, we also have llamas, Kune Kune pigs, chickens, Valais Blacknose Sheep, English Angora bunnies, and miniature Highland cattle on our farm.
-We pride ourselves on putting the health and safety of the animals as our first and foremost priorities.
-We love all of our animals and are certain that if you come by the farm the endless attention to the animals and the property will be readily apparent.
-We have enjoyed our journey so far and look forward to what the future holds… and most certainly a few more animals.
+We adore all of our animals and pride ourselves on putting the health and safety of our animals at the core of all we do.
+Our alpaca journey has been a wild ride and we are not hopping off anytime soon.
+Now I Kerri Harting own the farm and I am excited for what the future holds…and we would imagine it certainly holds a few more animals.